Hiring a motorbike in Bali, 10 must read tips

 Again, if the police see you ( especially if you are a foreigner), you will get a fine.
 Plus think of the danger aspect.
 It is quite common to see tourists driving around in their swimwear completely unprotected.
 Unfortunately, it is these same people we also see fully bandaged up, walking around in crutches.
 Wear a helmet it’s a MUST!
 A good idea if you ride a motorbike back home and you intend to rent a bike for a long period of time, is to bring your own helmet.
 Generally a lot safer and a lot cleaner.

 ‘ Bali Villa Escapes Tip: make sure the helmet strap works and get a decent helmet.
-Some of the bike rental places will give you sub standard ones so be careful’.
+Some of the bike rental places will give you substandard ones so be careful.

 3) You can find a motorbike to rent easily.

 There are places all over Bali that offer this service.
 Start with your hotel, and if they can’t help you I’m sure the concierge will be able to walk you across the street to a mates place to get your bike.
 Make sure you test the brakes, look at the tyres, as these bikes have been punished by many tourists.
-If it looks dodgy, move on to the next bike rental place; 5 metres down the road.
+If it looks dodgy, moves on to the next bike rental place; 5 metres down the road.
 I will make a bet with you that you can get a bike to rent within 15 minutes of looking.
 This is especially true in the main tourist areas such as Seminyak, Kuta or Legian.

 4) Watch out for the traffic

-Be 100% alert as driving in Bali is completely different to driving here in Australia.
+Be 100% alert as driving in Bali is completely different from driving here in Australia.
 Basically, the rules are a lot more relaxed and I find that the larger vehicles tend to rule the road – keep well clear of these trucks and other bigger cars – especially those water trucks as they drive like absolute lunatics!

 5. Don’t drink and drive

-Driving after you have had a few drinks seems to be quite common place in Bali.
+Driving after you have had a few drinks seems to be quite a common place in Bali.
 But, again if you are silly enough to do this, you are more than likely going to end up in an accident.
 They do not have drink driving rules in Bali and the police won’t care how much you have drunk but for your safety just don’t risk it.
 Taxis & Go Jek are plentiful and cheap enough so go that option.